AndGem/OsmToRoadGraph/README.md

 #### Usage - Explanation

-`-f` points to the input filename; the output files will be created in the same folder and using the name of the input file as prefix and adding information as suffix.
+`-f` points to the input filename; the output files will be created in the same folder and using the name of the input file as prefix and suffixes depending on the network type.
-This filename must be either an OSM XML file (usually has the file extension `.osm`), or such a file compressed by bz2.
+This filename must be either an OSM XML file (usually has the file extension `.osm`) or such a file compressed by bz2 (usually has the file extension `.bz2`).
 If it is a bz2 file, the content will be decompressed in memory.

 `-n` sets the network type.
-This influences the maximum speed saved for the edges.
-If you care only about connectivity set it to pedestrian.
+This influences which edges are selected, their maximum speed, and if direction is important (it is assumed pedestrians can always traverse every edge in both directions, and their maximum speed is 5kmh).
+If you want to fine-tune this for your needs, see [Configuring the Accepted OSM Highway Types](#configuring-the-accepted-osm-highway-types).

 `-l` if you set this option the graph will be output as a whole but _may_ contain unconnected components.
-By default the largest connected component is determined and the rest is dropped.
+By default, the largest connected component is determined and the rest is dropped.

 `-c` if you specify this flag additional to the original graph, a second pair of filenames will be created containing the result of contracting all degree 2 nodes.